HOW TO GROW DRACAENA PLANTSGrow this versatile, low-maintenance, easy-to-grow, plant in your home, office, or landscape

 DRACAENA CARE AND MAINTENANCE

-Keep soil evenly moist and don’t allow to dry out.
+Keep soil evenly moist and don’t allow soil to dry out.
 Too much water can cause root rot.
 Dracaenas are sensitive to tap water that contains fluoride.
-Use distilled or rainwater.
+Water dracaenas with distilled or rainwater.

 Dracaenas can get by with little fertilizing.
-Use a water soluble fertilizer formulated for houseplants.
+Use a water-soluble houseplant fertilizer.
 Apply once a month during spring and summer.
 Cease fertilizing in fall and winter when plant growth slows down.

 Dracaenas respond well to pruning.
 Do this during active growth in spring and summer.
 Trim off damaged leaves and weak growth.
 Cut back plants to desired shape and size.